mdn/content/files/en-us/learn/html/multimedia_and_embedding/mozilla_splash_page/index.md

 Call them something sensible, e.g. `firefoxlogo400.png` and `firefoxlogo120.png`.

 Along with `mdn.svg`, these images will be your icons to link to further resources, inside the `further-info` area.
-You'll also link to the firefox logo in the site header.
+You'll also link to the Firefox logo in the site header.
 Save copies of all these inside the same directory as `index.html`.

 Next, create a 1200px wide landscape version of `red-panda.jpg`, and a 600px wide portrait version that shows the panda in more of a close up shot.
 Again, call them something sensible so you can easily identify them.
 Save a copy of both of these inside the same directory as `index.html`.